 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 33% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing an above average amount of meat.

-Great Life Grain Free is a plant-based dry dog food using an above-average amount of salmon, buffalo or chicken as its main sources of animal protein… thus earning the brand 5 stars.
+Great Life Grain Free Dog Food is a plant-based kibble using an above average amount of chicken, buffalo or salmon as its main sources of animal protein, thus earning the brand 5 stars.